 From time-to-time, the Authority may be presented with financing ideas that require issuance of debt for purposes other than funding the annual Capital Budget or refinancing existing outstanding debt (e.g., natural gas or electricity pre-payment transactions).
 These potential transactions shall be evaluated on a transaction specific basis.
-To the extent that Authority management, after consultation with the Authority's advisor(s), determine that the issuance of debt for a specific transaction is in the best interest of the Authority and its customers, Authority management will recommend such issuance to the Board.
+If Authority management, after consultation with the Authority's advisor(s), determine issuing debt for a specific transaction is in the best interest of the Authority and its customers, Authority management will recommend such issuance to the Board.